Mucous membrane pemphigoid L12.1

 This section has been translated automatically.

-• Topical therapy with glucocorticoids is the first choice therapy for the localized type of scarring pemphigoid.
+Topical treatment with glucocorticoids is the treatment of first choice for the localized type of scarring pemphigoid.

-• In the case of moderate to severe conjunctival infestation, the local application of 1-2% Ciclosporin A eye drops is recommended.
-If there is evidence of bacterial superinfection, antibiotic-containing eye drops should be used.
+For moderate to severe conjunctival involvement, local application of 1-2% Ciclosporin A eye drops is recommended.
+If there is evidence of bacterial superinfection, eye drops containing antibiotics.

-• Analogous procedure for stomatological symptoms with predominantly buccal erosions or ulcerations localised in the area of the tooth closure line, which are often painful and extensive.
+Analogous procedure for stomatological symptoms with predominantly buccal, often painful, extensive erosions or ulcerations localized in the area of the tooth closure line.

 Internal therapy